-Giggs was long compared to Best and whilst he wasn’t quite as skillful and didn’t score as many goals, Giggs certainly trumps the Belfast Boy for longevity.
+Giggs was long compared to Best and whilst he wasn’t quite as skilful and didn’t score as many goals, Giggs certainly trumps the Belfast Boy for longevity.
 Giggs played an astounding 963 games for the Red Devils, spending 23 years at the club as a player.

-His pace, highly professional attitude, jinking runs and marvelous left foot made him a joy to watch.
+His pace, highly professional attitude, jinking runs and marvellous left foot made him a joy to watch.
 He scored many great goals for United but who can ever forget his late strike against Arsenal in the semi-final of the FA Cup in 1999?

 Ronaldo, like Best, can lay claim to being a true all-time great of the game.
-He scores a ridiculous amount of goals and at Old Trafford we saw his development from a young show pony full of tricks to uber-productive goalscorer and creator who could win games almost singlehandedly.
+He scores a ridiculous amount of goals and at Old Trafford we saw his development from a young show pony full of tricks to uber-productive goalscorer and creator who could win games almost single handedly.

 Whilst his best years may have been spent in Madrid, he spent seven years at United, winning three Premier Leagues, the Champions League, an FA Cup and two League Cups.
 The 2007-2008 season saw him notch 42 goals for United, a staggering total, and many will question why he only makes third spot here.